Bernard of Gothia: End of rebellion

-Government Reforms
+Government reforms

-Wulgrin, a relative of Charles the Bald was given the Counties of Angoulême, Périgord, Agen, and Saintogne, while other family members received their own newly vacated lands: Wullfadus was named Bishop of Bourges, Effroi (who had been a rebel from 862 to 864, but was now loyal to the king) was made Count of Poitou (however he died very soon afterwards).
+Wulgrin, a relative of Charles the Bald, was given the counties of Angoulême, Périgord, Agen, and Saintogne, while other family members received their own newly vacated lands: Wullfadus was named Bishop of Bourges, and Effroi (who had been a rebel from 862 to 864, but was now loyal to the king) was made Count of Poitou (however he died very soon afterwards).
 The nominal independence of the Aquitainian kingdom was restored with the proclamation of Charles' son Louis the Stammerer as King, although real power was retained by a Council of Nobles loyal to Charles.
-Upon the death of Effroi of Poitiers, the County was given to Bernard of Gothia.
-At this time, the County of Autun, whose Countship had been vacant since the death of Robert the Strong, was returned to Bernard Plantapilosa who had been reconciled to the king.
+Upon the death of Effroi of Poitiers, the county was given to Bernard of Gothia.
+At this time, the County of Autun, whose countship had been vacant since the death of Robert the Strong, was returned to Bernard Plantapilosa, who had been reconciled to the king.
 Auvergne was given to Gari.

-Towards 869, Count Solomon of Urgell, Cerdanya, and Conflent, died and within the year so had Count Otger of Girona and Besalú.
+Towards 869, Count Solomon of Urgell, Cerdanya, and Conflent, died and within the year.
+So had Count Otger of Girona and Besalú.
 In 870, the King assigned Otger's counties to the County of Barcelona (and hence to Bernard of Gothia).
 Solomon's titles in Urgell and Cerdanya were given to Wilfred the Hairy, eldest son of Sunifred I. The County of Conflent was given to the second son of Sunifred, Miró the Old.
 The other three sons of Sunifred – Radulf, Sunifred, and Riculf – were not given any titles.

-In 872, Charles the Bald gave the Government of Aquitaine to his brother-in-law Boso, Count of Lyon and Vienne, and showered him with titles and territories: the County of Berry, Royal Chamberlain, and Magister Ostiariorum.
-However, Bernard of Gothia and Bernard Plantapilosa were asked to assist in the government of the Empire.
+In 872, Charles the Bald gave the government of Aquitaine to his brother-in-law Boso, Count of Lyon and Vienne, and showered him with titles and territories: the County of Berry, Royal Chamberlain, and Magister Ostiariorum.
+However, Bernard of Gothia and Bernard Plantapilosa were asked to assist in the government of the empire.
 The County of Auvergne was also given to Plantapilosa.

-Bernard of Toulouse was compensated for not being given greater power by being granted the lands of his enemy Oliba II in Carcassonne and Razès.
+Bernard II of Toulouse was compensated for not being given greater power by being granted the lands of his enemy Oliba II in Carcassonne and Razès.
 Shortly after, however, Bernard was assassinated by a vassal of (Oliba's former ally) Bernard Plantapilosa, in August 872.
 Oliba II was restored to his old possessions and Plantapilosa was given Toulouse and Limousin, but Pallars and Ribagorza escaped his control.